Roux-en-Y Gastric Bypass Surgery

 If gastric bypass surgery is not right for you, there are a multitude of weight loss techniques available that may be a better fit for your needs and goals.
 Other surgical procedures include gastric sleeve surgery and gastric banding.
 We also offer a number of non-surgical techniques, including the ORBERA™ intragastric balloon and the Obalon® weight loss system.
 If you want to focus on traditional diet and exercise, we can also help steer you in the right direction to optimize your outcome.
 We believe everyone suffering from excess weight and obesity can attain a healthier lifestyle that leads to weight loss, and we will provide assistance so you can make the best decision for you.

-Frequently Asked Questions (FAQs) About Roux-en-Y Gastric Bypass Surgery
+More Information About Roux-en-Y Gastric Bypass Surgery – FAQs

 To help our patients make a well-informed decision about their healthcare options, Dr. Parrish has provided answers to some of the most commonly asked questions about Roux-en-Y gastric bypass surgery.
 If you would like to know more, please reach out to our skilled medical team to schedule a consultation.